pjsip blog

 For more info:

-10 Responses to “PJSIP on Symbian Phone Works”
+10 responses to “PJSIP on Symbian Phone Works”

 I am trying to build a soft phone for s60 3rd editions phones using pjsip .
 I get the below error and unable to go ahead .